1. Network connectivity in ADHD¶

 2. Brain networks¶

-The literature does not use consistent terms for the different brain networks
+The specialist literature does not use standardized terms for the various brain networks

-The following is an attempted representation of the brain networks.
+The following diagram attempts to illustrate the brain networks.

 2.1.
 Default mode network (DMN)¶

-- Active when individual is in wakeful resting state
+- Active when the individual is awake and at rest

-- Prefers active with focus on intern-oriented tasks such as daydreaming, imagining the future, recapitulating memories, Theory of Mind (ToM).
+- Preferably active when focusing on internal-oriented tasks such as daydreaming, imagining the future, recapitulating memories, Theory of Mind (ToM).

 - Not active when other brain networks focus on external (visual) stimuli